-This post is about what some Christian families do with celebrations relating to October 31st.
+This (updated) post is about what some Christian families do with celebrations relating to October 31st.
 It provides ideas with a few links.

-Reformation Day celebrates the day that Martin Luther nailed his 95 theses to a church door in his community, proclaiming the truths that he had discovered by reading the Bible.
-This historical and world-changing event is sometimes presented as a small unit study around the end of October with various resources; some people also celebrate this day by participating in a history-related dress-up party with their friends.
+This historical and world-changing event known as the beginning of the Reformation is sometimes presented as a small unit study in Christian education around the end of October with various resources.
+Some people also celebrate this day by participating in a history-related dress-up party with their friends.

 FREE presentation of “The Refuge: A Gospel Story of Martin Luther”.
 You can also access this presentation through BVI’s website along with a free download of a tract about Reformation Day here: http://biblevisuals.org/free-resources/